ComplementaryDevelopment/ComplementaryReimagined/.github/README.md

 **Acknowledgements:**
 Many thanks to the creators of **[Complementary](https://www.curseforge.com/minecraft/shaders/complementary-unbound)** for their outstanding work, which formed the basis of this project, as well as to the developers of the **TerraFirmaGreg-Modpack**.

+Also thanks to [TaidumCraft](https://modrinth.com/modpack/taidumcraft) for their excellent modified shaders to work with Ad Astra dimensions, which we use as a base.